 John Gleeson, Jennifer Ryan

 We can show that the dual Farkas proof generates an IIS.
 We add the variable bounds as constraints and consider the linear system

 The paper shows that the support (indices corresponding to the nonzero values) of any vertex (or basis) of

 b'y <= -1

 y >= 0

 gives an IIS.
-There are different approaches to compute an IIS, and you should also keep in mind that Gurobi does not compute the IIS with minimal cardinality, so there may exist an irreducible infeasible system smaller than what Gurobi recovers.
+Note that there are different approaches to compute an IIS, and, since Gurobi does not compute the IIS with minimal cardinality, there may exist an irreducible infeasible system smaller than what Gurobi reports.